 Mexico education continues to improve.
-The country ranked eighty-seventh on the Legatum Institute’s Education Sub-Index out of the 142 countries measured by Legatum.
+The country ranked fifty-eighth in 2018 on the Legatum Prosperity Index Education Sub-Index out of the 149 countries measured by the London-based Legatum Institute.
 Public school class sizes in Mexico are larger than the global average with one teacher for every 28 students.

 The public school system in Mexico is overseen by the Secretariat of Public Instruction (Secretaría de Educación Pública, SEP).
 Attendance is mandatory for students ages 6 to15.
 Basic education includes pre-primary school for children 3 to 5, elementary school for children 6 to 12 and secondary school for those 13 to 15.

 Students at the age of 16 are given the option to continue schooling at the high school level.
 There are two possible degree options.
 The first is a qualified technician degree, or profesional tecnico, which is chosen by 9 percent of all students.
 The other is a high-school diploma, or bachillerato, a much more popular option.

 The school year in Mexico starts in mid-August and ends in the first days of July and, by law, must cover 200 days.

 Aside from public schools, Mexico also has private and international schools, which are popular choices for expats.
 According to the country’s Public Education Board, about 13 percent of all students attend private schools.